Most hiring managers and HR personnel have ways of weeding out candidates as quickly as possible.

 Include facts and figures to quantify your achievements

 With a little thought, you find most achievements can be boiled down to a number in some form.
-These could be reducing the time taken for a task, cutting costs or driving sales.
-Make sure they show a black and white result which can’t be refuted.
+These could be reducing the time taken for a task, cutting costs, or driving sales.
+Make sure they show a black and white result that can’t be refuted.
 Managers love this.

 Avoid jargons and have someone proofread it for you

 Too many resumes have jargon, abbreviations, and company-specific language which means nothing to a reader outside your business.
 If someone you know can’t understand what your Golden Gift Award is, or your PDB increase by 12% is, it’s too “jargony“.
 This will mean you stand out for the wrong reasons.
 Keep it simple and explain things accordingly.